pranjalchakraborty/Silkroad_S1API/README.md

 ### Current Gameplay Notes & Limitations

 * **Single Active Quest:** Only one quest from this mod can be active at a time.
-* **Quest Generation:** One quest is generated per NPC for each drug type they handle when quests are refreshed.
+* **Quest Generation:** One quest is generated per NPC when quests are refreshed.
-* **Random Product Choice:** If multiple definitions of the same product type exist in the JSON, one is chosen at random for a quest.
+* **Random Product Choice:** If multiple definitions of product type exist in the JSON, one is chosen at random for a quest.
 * **Max Quality Orders:** NPCs only order up to the maximum quality for each product type that the player has unlocked with them based on current reputation.
 * **Effect Logic:** Effects are chosen randomly based on probabilities defined in the `preferredEffects` section of an NPC's JSON.